 Cybersecurity is one of the fastest growing and highest-demand job specializations available in today’s workforce.
 Both private and public sector organizations across a broad range of industries have recently recognized the importance of cybersecurity to their mission.
 They also know that the current workforce lacks the requisite skills and expertise.
 Industry estimates that over 1 million cybersecurity jobs worldwide remain unfilled with more than 200,000 of those in the United States.
 Cybersecurity professionals command an average 9 percent salary premium over other IT workers.

-For more than two decades, The University of Tulsa (TU) has been at the forefront of cyber security research and education.
-TU has been an NSA Center of Academic Excellence in Information Assurance and Cyber Defense Education (CAE IA/CD) since 2000 — one of the first 14 institutions awarded this distinction.
-TU also is recognized by NSA as a CAE in IA Research and Cyber Operations.
+For more than two decades, The University of Tulsa (TU) has been at the forefront of cybersecurity research and education.
+TU has been designated a Center of Academic Excellence in Information Assurance and Cyber Defense Education (CAE IA/CD) since 2000 — one of the first 14 institutions awarded this distinction.
+TU also is recognized by the federal government as a CAE in IA Research and Cyber Operations.
 TU graduates have gone on to leading roles in the private and public sectors, as well as academia.